 I [Paul] flat out refused to use this product for a while – for some reason, it just seemed too weird.
 Then, after a particularly intense diaper, I tried it and haven’t looked back.

-5. Diaper rash cream with carefully selected ingredients
+5. Diaper rash cream

 1. The Snoo robotic bassinet